nstoltzfus3/migrationReport/README.md

 # PSQL Documentation:
 `\dt` - Displays tables

 `\du` - Displays users

 `psql -h <Host> -d <Database Name> -U <User> -W` - W indicates the login requires a password.

 `https://www.postgresql.org/docs/8.1/queries-limit.html` - Details the select, limit, and order by for postgres.

 Mac Users: Local PSQL
 `brew services start postgresql`

 `brew services stop postgresql`

 # Netcat Commands
-These are really helpful if you have trouble setting up your DB due to port-in-use errors.
+These are really helpful if you have trouble setting up your DB due to port-in-use errors:

+Using netcat:
 `nc -zv <IP Address> <Port>` - Checks if there is something listening on this port and with what protocol.

 Same thing but using netstat:
 `netstat -vanp tcp | grep 3000`

 # Docker Commands
 `docker ps` - show all running docker containers.

 `-a` - shows all containers, regardless of running status.

 `docker containers prune` - delete all stopped containers.

 Docker run documentation:
 https://docs.docker.com/engine/reference/commandline/run/o

 Docker SDK for Python:
 https://docker-py.readthedocs.io/en/stable/